History-Aware Neural Operator: Robust Data-Driven Constitutive Modeling of Path-Dependent Materials: Numerical Study: 1D Elastoplastic Materials

 \subsection{Generalization under multiple loading cycles}

-In the previous section, the training and validation sets consisted of two complete loading–unloading cycles.
-To assess the HANO model's ability to extrapolate beyond its training range, we tested additional scenarios involving three, four, and five cycles.
+In this section, we assess the HANO model's ability to extrapolate beyond its training range.
+As shown in Table \ref{tab:dataset_1d}, the baseline HANO model was trained on the original fixed-resolution dataset from Section 4.1 (100 time steps per cycle, 2 loading cycles).
+To evaluate its generalization capability, we tested additional scenarios involving three, four, and five cycles.

 Table~\ref{tab:multi_cycle_nrmse} shows that the loss remains small for every test case.
 Even at five cycles the NRMSE rises from the two-cycle reference in Section~\ref{sec:ref_1d} by only \(0.2\%\) (from \(0.006\) to \(0.008\)), demonstrating that the operator keeps nearly the same accuracy as the cycle count increases.
 Figure~\ref{fig:five_cycle_example} reveals that HANO tracks the reference response with only a very small deviation at every yield point, reverse-yield point, and hysteresis loop area, and no cumulative drift is observed.
 The hardening–unloading–rehardening slope remains unchanged from one cycle to the next, demonstrating that the model faithfully reproduces the full evolution of the material’s hardening behaviour throughout repeated loading.
 Taken together, these findings confirm that HANO stays stable over long loading histories: after each reversal the operator window promptly realigns with the current hardening behaviour instead of merely replaying the patterns present in the training data.